-In the first half of the 17th century the church was renovated, combined with the rebuilding of the western façade and the replacement of vaults in the aisles.
+In the first half of the 17th century the church was renovated, the western façade was transformed and the vaults were built in the nave.
 Then a large part of the existing equipment was replaced for the late Baroque one.
 In 1819, the collegiate that had functioned in Skalbmierz since the Middle Ages was closed.
 In 1853 a porch was erected on the northern façade of the church, and in 1873-1875 it was completely renovated.
 In 1906 the church suffered a fire, which resulted in the burning of part of the interior.
 Renovation works were carried out shortly after the fire and in the post-war period.

 In the second phase of the Romanesque extension, two four-sided towers on the western side were added.
 They were of considerable size, as they measured over 20 meters in height and formed a kind of western massif, much wider than the nave.
 The towers had lower placed windows and a higher biforas.
 The ground floors of towers were connected with nave by small portals, and the floors by portals with a gallery.
 The old stairs in the wall thickness of the nave were still used to enter the gallery.
 The entire Romanesque building was very similar to the Benedictine church in the village of Rimavské Janovce.